 Undergraduate sophomore applying for an internship with a non-profit, political organization.

 Graduate student applying for a Project Assistant position at UW-Madison.
 The original job posting for this position can be found here.

 - Cover Letter Example 4.

 A graduated student with an English literature and Spanish language double major applying to work as a law firm legal assistant.

 In addition to these sample cover letters, you can find a range of other, often discipline-specific cover letter examples through these UW-Madison resources:

-- SuccessWorks has developed a useful resource that features an overview of cover letters and a breakdown of this genre’s main parts as well as an example cover letter and resume in response to an included job posting for a position with Americas Society Council of the Americas.
+- SuccessWorks has developed a useful resource that features an overview of cover letters.
+It provides a breakdown of this genre’s main parts as well as an example cover letter and resume, all in response to an included job posting for a position with Americas Society Council of the Americas.
 All of this is located here.

 - The Career Center for the School of Education has information about cover letters as well as sample cover letter for someone applying to be an elementary school teacher here.